salsalabs/extractenator/README.md

 # Why "better template extractor?"

-At this writing, the Salsa template extractor is an ancient thing, and does not always extract pages correctly.
+At this writing, the Salsa template extractor is an ancient thing thing does not always extract pages correctly.
 This causes both Salsa and its clients tons of aggravation, irritation and additional cost, and I, for one, got fed up with that.